jagord24/jagord24.github.io/content/about.md

 - **[LinkedIn](https://www.linkedin.com/in/{{site.linkedin_username}})**
 - **[GitHub](https://github.com/{{site.github_username}})**

-I'm a data and product professional based in Philadelphia, PA.
-I am skilled in navigating the intricacies of complex business processes, at the intersection of technology and supply chain.
+I am a data and product Professional based in Philadelphia, PA skilled in navigating the intricacies of complex business processes, at the intersection of technology and supply chain.
 With a background in product managementat KatalystDI and specialized manufacturing at W.L.
-Gore & Associates,I've contributed to elevating technology products and refining complex manufacturing processes.
+Gore & Associates, I have contributed to elevating technology products and refining complex manufacturing processes.
 I bring a strategic, data-driven, mindset to everything I do.

 ---